MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/config-acs-voice.md

 > [!IMPORTANT]
 >
 > - You can set one web hook endpoint only at a time using the following procedure.
-To enable incoming calls, SMS, and call recording services, you must perform the procedure twice to set a web hook endpoint for each service.
+To enable incoming calls, SMS, and call recording services, you must perform the procedure thrice to set a web hook endpoint for each service.
 > - When you connect your event subscription, you must use the same application (client) ID and tenant (directory) ID for the app registration as you did when you first connected to your Azure resource.
 To get the event grid app and tenant IDs from the Power Apps portal, see [Get event grid app and tenant IDs from the Power Apps portal](#get-event-grid-app-and-tenant-ids-from-the-power-apps-portal).

 1. Open the **Event Grid System Topics** service on the Azure portal.